Yale-BIM/f21-assignments/assignment-2/README.md

     > You can leave roscore and all other nodes running while you edit your code.

-9. Save your work by adding and committing your node to your local repository and pushing your code to GitLab.
+9. Save your work by adding and committing your node to your local repository and pushing your code to GitHub.

     ```bash
     # add files to your repository to track their changes over time